Linda0Sousa/moneyTrack/README.md

-this is a simple app for anyonw who might see I like coding in django
+this is a simple app to keep track of your expenses